ni/measurement-plugin-python/examples/output_voltage_measurement/README.md

 - Uses the `nidcpower` package to access NI-DCPower from Python
 - Uses the open-source `PyVISA` package to access NI-VISA from Python
 - Uses the open-source `PyVISA-sim` package to simulate instruments in software
+- Pin-aware, supporting one session and pin per instrument and a single site
+  - Sources the DC voltage level of the DUT input pin
+  - Measures the voltage of the DUT output pin
 - Includes InstrumentStudio and MeasurementLink UI Editor project files
 - Includes a TestStand sequence showing how to configure the pin map, register instrument resources with the session management service, and run a